Find out how personal alarms work, the different types available and what to consider before buying one.

 The care system is failing to provide the support that we and our loved ones need.
 We're calling for action on care.
 Help us confront the care crisis by backing our campaign now.

+There are also call buttons that send a signal to a carer’s pager, which can be clipped to their belt or clothing.
 These have a limited range, so still rely on someone being in the vicinity to help.

 At night, the pager sits in a charging unit next to the carer’s bed and if the carer is a heavy sleeper, a vibrating pillow alert can also be attached to some units to help wake the carer.